Garmin Bounce Review 2026: Is It Worth the Premium Price?

 SOS functionality works the same as the original: press and hold the side button for 3 seconds, and the watch sends an emergency alert with the current GPS location to all designated emergency contacts.
 I tested it twice.
 Both times the alert reached my phone within 15 seconds with an accurate map pin.

 LiveTrack provides real-time position updates during activities.
-I used this during Lily's first solo bike ride to a friend's house and could watch her progress on the map.
+I used this during our tester's first solo bike ride to a friend's house and could watch her progress on the map.

 School mode restricts interactive features during scheduled hours.
 GPS tracking and SOS remain active.
 The lack of a camera or games on the Bounce 2 continues to make it an easy sell to teachers.
 Our safety features guide covers how these protections compare across all major kids smartwatches.